 Knowledge is Power, allies!
-Here is a quick overview of the progress being made towards comprehensive LGBT Equality in the state of Florida.
+Here is a quick overview of the progress being made towards comprehensive LGBTQ Equality in the state of Florida.
 Want to know how you can get involved?
 TAKE ACTION NOW!

 Check out our newest Allies!

 The Williams Institute recently published a report which estimates approximately 328,000 LGBTQ Floridian employees are vulnerable to discrimination.
 The report highlights documented evidence that LGBT people face employment discrimination across the country, including Florida and that adding characteristics to the Florida Civil Rights Act to protect people from discrimination based on their sexual orientation and/or gender identity/expression would have no noticeable impact on the State Commission’s Budget.
 You can read the full report here: Employment Discrimination Based on Sexual Orientation and Gender Identity in Florida

 Updates Courtesy of the Human Rights Campaign:

 As of August 14, 2014 at least 200 cities and counties prohibit employment discrimination on the basis of sexual orientation and/or gender identity/expression in employment ordinances that governed all public and private employers in those jurisdictions.
 This list does not include those cities and counties that prohibit discrimination on the basis of gender identity for city and county employees — such policies do not affect private employers in those jurisdictions.
 Cities and Counties that Prohibit Discrimination Based on Gender Identity in Public and Private Employment, By State.

 Atlantic Beach, City of (only)

 Gainesville, City of